b1khat/Calendar_Project/III_Requirement_Engineering/Natural_Language/Natural_language_Specification.md

 #####2.1.7	Every event belongs to a category and display the color of the category.
 #####2.1.8	The user should be able to use the predefined categories or set up their owns.
 #####2.1.9	The time conflicts notify will be popped up once there is a time conflict.
+#####2.1.10	The user should be able to choose discard the current event or continue with co-exist events by choosing discard or continue bottom.
-#####2.1.10     The conflicting events could co-exist, however, there are marked separately on the daily view.
+#####2.1.11     The conflicting events could co-exist, however, there are marked separately on the daily view.
-#####2.1.10	The conflicting events on the daily view are illustrated as parallel rectangles.
+#####2.1.12	The conflicting events on the daily view are illustrated as parallel rectangles.
-#####2.1.11           The user can add/modify/remove event into or out of category
+#####2.1.13     The user can add/modify/remove event into or out of category
-#####2.1.11	A category cannot be deleted if there are still events belong to it.
+#####2.1.14	A category cannot be deleted if there are still events belong to it.

 #### 2.1 Add Event
 #####2.1.1	The user can add event in the daily view layer.